zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/introduction/introduction.md

 ## About this Workshop

-This workshop will cover the flexibility of using popular open-source tools such as Superset, Grafana and Zepplin with MySQL HeatWave to leverage the cloud-scale capabilities of Oracle Cloud Infrastructure to implement cloud-native analytics.
-We will walk you through the process of
+This workshop will cover the flexibility of using popular open-source tools such as Superset, Grafana, Jupyter, Redash and Zeppelin with MySQL HeatWave to leverage the cloud-scale capabilities of Oracle Cloud Infrastructure to implement cloud-native analytics.

 We will walk you through the process of

 * Creating Oracle Kubernetes Engine and MySQL HeatWave
 * Loading data into MySQL HeatWave using mysqlsh and auto-pilot utility
-* Deploying open-source analytics tools (Superset, Grafana, Zeppelin) to analyze data in MySQL HeatWave
+* Deploying open-source analytics tools (Superset, Grafana, Jupyter, Redash and Zeppelin) to analyze data in MySQL HeatWave

 [](youtube:pexH2tqI_0E)